fricoben/flashback_ai/README.md

 Any photos that tell a story!
 Old black-and-white prints, polaroids, digital photos — we handle them all.
 The more variety in ages and moments, the richer your mini-film becomes.

 ### How long does it take?
-Most mini-films are ready within 24-48 hours.
+Most mini-films are ready within an hour.
 Rush orders available for special occasions.

 ### Is my family's data safe?
 Absolutely.
 Your photos are encrypted during upload and processing, and we delete all files from our servers within 30 days of delivery.